eclipse-ee4j/jaxb-ri/jaxb-ri/samples/src/main/samples/catalog-resolver/readme.txt

 DEBUG TIPS
 ==========

-If you suspect that the catlog resolution is not happening (for example, you see errors like UnknownHostException), then use the -debug option of XJC.
+If you suspect that the catalog resolution is not happening (for example, you see errors like UnknownHostException), then use the -debug option of XJC.